rodneyshupe/Cookbook/Recipes/Desserts/IceCreamInABag.rst

 2. In a large resealable plastic bag, combine ice and salt.
 Place small bag inside the bigger bag and shake vigorously, 7 to 10 minutes, until ice cream has hardened.
-3. Remove from bag and enjoy with your favorite ice cream toppings.
+3. Remove from bag and enjoy with your favourite ice cream toppings.